bubblesub/bubblesub/README.md

 - Separate control for persistent inline comments (useful for translating)
 - Newlines support in the editor
 - Seeking is aligned to video frames
-- Style editor with realistic preview (taken from video source)
+- Style editor with realistic preview
 - No bloat

 **Planned features**